mcmasty/mcmasty.github.io/_pages/covid-splash.md

 ### State Level Snapshot

-Some field definitions:
+Field definitions:

 - `Pop.` is state population in millions
+- `New.C` New Cases.
+Lower is better.
-- `Tot.Case` is the total number of cases measured by positive test results
+- `Cases` is the total number of cases measured by positive test results
+- `DGR` Daily Growth Rate.
+Lower is better.
-- `Tests per 1k` is number of tests per 1,000 in state's population
+- `Tests per 1k` is number of tests per 1,000 in state's population.
+Higher is better.
-- `T-Positivity` is the test-positivity percentage; ratio of positive tests to total tests
+- `T-Pos.` is the test-positivity percentage; ratio of positive tests to total tests.
+Lower is better.
+- `Fat.`  Total number of fatalities
-- `Fatality per 1M`  number of deaths per 1 million in population
+- `Fat./1M`  number of deaths per 1 million in population
+- `GF-m.a.` Growth Factor, 4-day span, exponentially weighted moving average.
+Todays value has more weight, than the measure of 4 days ago.
+Lower is better.
+- `GF-7day`   Summation of GF-m.a. from last 7 days.
+The lower the better.
+Values below 7 indicate exponential has stopped.
+- `GF-14day`   Summation of GF-m.a. from last 14 days.
+The lower the better.
+Values below 14 indicate exponential has stopped.
+- `Dbl.Days`  Given the current daily growth rate, how many days until cases double.
+Higher is better.
 - `As-Of Date`  the date when the data was last modified